-To the Board of Directors and Shareholders of Ayala Plans, Inc. 8th Floor BPI Buendia Center, Sen. Gil J. P uyat Ave., Makati City bexter DJ V. Toledaña
+To the Board of Directors and Shareholders of Ayala Plans, Inc. 8th Floor BPI Buendia Center, Sen. Gil J. P uyat Ave., Makati City

 None of the partners of the firm has any financial interest in Ayala Plans, Inc. or any family relationships with its president, manager, or principal shareholders.